telezoic/Ophidian-Multitude-Python/README.md

 	import re

 	import requests

-Instructions:
+BeautifulSoup and requests are not part of the standard Python library.
+So:

+	pip install beautifulsoup4
+	pip install requests

+####Instructions:####

+1: Create a .csv with a list of titles in the first column 	url[0] and urls in the second column 	url[1]
+Ensure there are no headers in the .csv

+2: Mod/add your own vendor scripts as needed based on the the apprpropriate matching syntax [from yor vendor's html source code].

--place inquisitor.py and the vendor scripts in the same directory on your machine
+3: Place inquisitor.py and the vendor scripts in the same directory on your machine.

--run inquisitor.py from the terminal > name your vendor [script.py] > add input .csv > add output.csv
+2: Run inquisitor.py from the terminal > name your vendor [vendor.py],  input.csv,  output.csv

--no headers in the .csv input file.
-The first column url[0] = title, the second column url[1] = url.

--the script will write the access message to the third column of the .csv
+4: The script will write the access message to the third column of the .csv

--terminal display will count and display access messages + urls and titles for access failures
+5: Terminal display will count and display access messages + urls and titles for access failures.

+6: Terminal display will write out errors.

+####Roadmap####

+1: Windows testing [it's all OSX so far]